What makes Individual I's a Collective We; Coordination mechanisms & costs: From Modular Interactions to Hierarchical Structure

 Then, how do administrators and bots manage the modules?
-Are they involved in overseeing multiple modules or positioned centrally within modules?
-While one might initially assume a straightforward scenario where each admin manages approximately one module, we find a more nuanced structure emerges upon closer examination of the network.
-In Fig.~\ref{fig:module}d, we adress these questions with the average module coverage $\langle \mathpzc{M} \rangle$ (see Methods) for each administrative role.
+While one might initially assume a straightforward scenario where each admin manages approximately one module, we find a more nuanced structure emerges upon closer examination of the network~\cite{arazy2015functional}.
+In Fig.~\ref{fig:module}d, we address these questions with the average module coverage $\langle \mathpzc{M} \rangle$ (see Methods) for each administrative role.
 The $\langle \mathpzc{M} \rangle$ of delegated administrators is 1.10, whereas the $\langle \mathpzc{M} \rangle$ of administrators, who hold higher authority than delegated administrators, is 1.12.
 This suggests that administrators with greater authority span a larger number of modules $\langle \mathpzc{M} \rangle$.
-Based on this observation, we can reconstruct a hierarchical structure as depicted in Fig.\ref{fig:module}a, where peer interactions are clustered and overseen by administrators at various levels.
-Bots, characterized by their high scalability and impersonal nature, exhibit the highest $\langle \mathpzc{M} \rangle=2.72$, engaging in broader modules rather than being central~\cite{gonzalez2021bots}.
-It is noteworthy that the increasing pattern of $\langle \mathpzc{M} \rangle$ also aligns with the increasing order of the economy of scales, suggesting that the economy of scales originates from the modular structure.
+On the other hand, Bots characterized by their high scalability and impersonal nature, exhibit the highest $\langle \mathpzc{M} \rangle=2.72$, engaging in broader modules rather than being central~\cite{gonzalez2021bots}.

-Then, is there any difference in the strategy of how administrators and bots manage the multiple modules?
-By definition of the module coverage, $\langle \mathpzc{M} \rangle$ has a tendency to increase when a node possesses greater capability (or scalability).
-As an example, in the inset of Fig.~\ref{fig:module}d, bots exhibit a significantly higher average degree compared to administrators.
-To quantify different strategies in the network, we introduce module awareness score $r$ (See methods).
-Our findings indicate that human administrators are more inclined towards the module-aware strategy ($r_{\text{del. adm.}}=0.34$, $r_{\text{adm.}}=0.26$), while bots tend to align with the individual-aware strategy ($r_{\text{bot}}=0.14$).
-In simpler terms, the economy of scale in supervision arises from the module-aware abilities of human administrators, whereas the economy of scale in rule enforcement is derived from the extensive scalability of bots.
-Our overarching findings remain consistent in the revert network, another type of mutual interaction network.
+However, when we divide $\langle \mathpzc{M} \rangle$ by its degree $\langle k \rangle$ (which we define as the module awareness score $r$, see methods), we uncover different strategies for managing modules between human administrators and bots. $r$ ranges from zero to one.
+If $r$ is close to 1, connections are distributed across modules, indicating a module-aware strategy.
+If $r$ is close to 0, connections are randomly distributed neglecting modular structure, suggestion a individual-aware strategy.
+Our analysis shows that human administrators are more inclined towards a module-aware strategy ($r_{\text{del. adm.}}=0.34$, $r_{\text{adm.}}=0.26$), while bots tend to follow an individual-aware strategy ($r_{\text{bot}}=0.14$).
+In simper terms, the economy of scale in supervision of human administrators stems from the reduction processes originated from nascent modular structure, whereas the economy of scale in rule enforcement of bots comes from the extensive scalability.
+Our overarching findings are consistent even in the revert network: another types of interaction network (Fig.\ref{fig:revert_network}).